-Which BucketFeet shoe did I try?
+Which BucketFeet travel shoe did I try?

 What was my experience?

 The look of these travel shoes was impressive.
 I love the colors and the message.
 They fit snugly, and I was immediately impressed with the bubble cushion insert.
 It feels like a little massage for the bottom of my feet.
-I was initially concerned that as they got dirty I would unwittingly add a new country or continent to the world map, but the shoes can be washed – I just have to remove the insole first.
+I was initially concerned that as they got dirty I would unwittingly add a new country or continent to the world map, but these comfortable travel shoes can be washed – I just have to remove the insole first.